 Several authorities have stressed the requirement for accurate assessment of exposures in epidemiologic studies of environmental health.
-Rothman points out that "Atop the list of methodologic problems is the problem of exposure assessment, a problem that extends through all of epidemiologic research but is a towering obstacle in environmental epidemiology."
-Gardner points out that "Epidemiological methods of investigation are incomplete without good quality exposure data to parallel information on health.
-The need for monitoring environmental and biological exposure is paramount to the successful interpretation of results and implementation of any required preventive programs." ^{33(p108)}
+Rothman points out that "Atop the list of methodologic problems is the problem of exposure assessment, a problem that extends through all of epidemiologic research but is a towering obstacle in environmental epidemiology."^{6(p19)} Gardner points out that "Epidemiological methods of investigation are incomplete without good quality exposure data to parallel information on health.
+The need for monitoring environmental and biological exposure is paramount to the successful interpretation of results and implementation of any required preventive programs."^{33(p108)}

-For high levels of exposures to toxic agents that produce clear and immediate effects, causation is clear-cut.34 Examples are the release of toxic gases in Bhopal, India, in 1984, and the 1986 Chernobyl nuclear reactor disaster in the former Soviet Union.
+For high levels of exposures to toxic agents that produce clear and immediate effects, causation is clear cut.34 Examples are the release of toxic gases in Bhopal, India, in 1984, and the 1986 Chernobyl nuclear reactor disaster in the former Soviet Union.
 Moreover, although earlier generations of studies led to the control of intense environmental exposures that were strongly correlated with disease outcomes, the focus of contemporary research has shifted.
 Modern studies examine low levels of exposure that potentially are associated with low levels of risk.14

-Low-level environmental exposures challenge epidemiologic researchers who when dealing with them have difficulty applying standard laboratory methods used to determine exposure levels.
+Low-level environmental exposures challenge epidemiologic researchers who, when dealing with them, have difficulty applying standard laboratory methods used to determine exposure levels.
 Consequently, researchers are unable to establish definitively whether exposure to a particular agent has occurred.
-In the ambient environment, not only may several exposures be mixed, but also the levels of exposures may be uncertain.34

-Examples of exposure measurements used in environmental epidemiology include the following: samples of toxic fumes in a manufacturing plant, ozone readings in the community, and distances of housing tracts from high-tension power lines that emit electromagnetic radiation.
-All of these measures are prone to error because they are indirect measures of exposure and do not provide direct information on the amount of exposure that an individual may actually receive.
-As noted, a common method for approximating exposure is the use of proxies (substitutes for direct measures).
+In the ambient environment, not only may several exposures be mixed, but also the levels of exposures may be uncertain.34 radiation.
+All of these measures are prone to error because they are indirect measures of exposure and do not provide direct information on the amount of exposure that an individual may actually receive.6 As noted, a common method for approximating exposure is the use of proxies (substitutes for direct measures).
 An example of such a measure is the previously noted distance of a housing tract from the source of an environmental hazard.
 These proxy or surrogate measures are usually too diffuse to establish exposure definitively.